8 Beautiful Beaches in Nerja You Must Visit

 So, what’s the best beach in Nerja?
 It’s a difficult question because it really depends on the type of beach you like.
 For me, Playa de Maro and Playa Burriana are the best beaches.

 If you want to explore beyond the beaches, go on a day trip to Frigiliana, a small town on the mountainside.
-This town is considered one of the most beautiful towns in Spain, and it’s very close to Nerja (about 10 minute drive).
+This town is considered one of the most beautiful in Spain, and it’s very close to Nerja (about 10 minute drive).

 Safe adventures,